-Filling out the FAFSA is incredibly important for securing national grants like the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (SEOG), and federal loans.
+Filling out the FAFSA is incredibly important for securing national grants (like the Federal Pell Grant and Federal Supplemental Educational Opportunity Grant, state financial aid/scholarships, and private scholarships from schools).

 FAFSA deadlines can be found on the Studentaid site.